 - Day 1 Guwahati to Mawphanlur, 5 hours

 • Arrival at Guwahati airport before 11:59 AM • Lunch in Guwahati • Guwahati to Mawphanlur o The day will be nearing an end by the time we reach Mawphanlur.
-After reaching there we will have a fun introductory session among the group with barbecue dinner and head to beds. • Overnight stay in a guest-house
+After reaching there we will have a small introductory session among the group with dinner and then head to beds. • Overnight stay in a guest-house

-• Walk around the island, go for a swim, pick the strawberries, trek to the other waterfall or just chill at the beach. • Post lunch, we will head to the village Nonglwai. • At Nonglwai, we will split into two and find accommodation with different families.
+• In the morning, walk around the island, go for a swim, pick the strawberries, trek to the other waterfall or just chill at the beach. • Post lunch, we will head to the village Nonglwai.
+En-route, we shall visit a strawberry farm and taste the world’s best organically grown strawberries • At Nonglwai, we will split and find accommodation with different families.
 The village elders and chief have agreed to open up their houses for us! • Post dinner with respective families, all of us will gather with the village community to talk about their life and culture.
 Maybe learn a few Khasi folksongs and dance together the Khasi way. • Overnight stay in a homestay.

-• In the morning, we will visit the Orchid Conservation Initiative of the village that has over 180 different varieties of wild Orchids. • After lunch with the group or with the families, we will head to village Mawlynbna (close to India-Bangladesh border) visiting Rilang valley and Mawkyrwat Monolith enroute. • Nonglwai to Mawlyngbna village, enroute rilang valley.
-Monolith.
-3-4 hours • Mawlyngbna is a very remote and completely off the tourist map.
-The village can’t be located even on Google Maps. ☺ • Accomodation tonight will be on triple-sharing basis as there is shortage of decent accommodation in the village. o We can pitch tents if the group vouch for it and if it’s not raining.
+• In the morning, we will visit the Orchid Conservation Initiative of the village that has over 180 different varieties of wild Orchids. • Later, we will head to village Mawlynbna (close to India-Bangladesh border) visiting Rilang valley and Mawkyrwat Monolith enroute. • En-route, we will visit Rilang valley and Mawkyrwat monoliths. • Mawlyngbna is a very remote and completely off the tourist map.
+The village can’t be located even on Google Maps. ☺ • Accommodation tonight will be on triple-sharing basis as there is shortage of decent accommodation in the village. o We can pitch tents if the group vouch for it and if it’s not raining.

-- Day 8 Shnongpdeng to Guwahati, 6 hours
+- Day 9 Cherrapunji to Guwahati, 4-5 hours

 INR 40,000 per person from Guwahati to Guwahati.